Welcome to the Gypsum Cluster Documentation

-Gypsum is a large cluster of computers (also referred to as "nodes"), each of which contains four NVIDIA GPU cards.
-There are 75 nodes with four NVIDIA Titan-X GPUs, and 25 nodes with four NVIDIA M40 GPUs.
+Gypsum is a large cluster of computers (also referred to as "nodes"), each of which contains between four and eight NVIDIA GPU cards.
+There are 75 nodes with four NVIDIA Titan-X GPUs, 25 nodes with four NVIDIA M40 GPUs and 63 nodes with eight NVIDIA GeForce GTX 1080 Ti GPUs.
 Gypsum was purchased with funds generously provided by the Massachusetts Technology Collaborative.

 In particular, it is important that people do not run large CPU jobs (as opposed to GPU jobs) on the Gypsum cluster, as this will prevent usage of the GPUs on the machines on which the CPU jobs are run, and they will remain idle.